datasauria/songbird/README.md

 SongBird requires Node.JS version 9.9.0 or higher.

-SongBird requires jsmidgen to produce MIDI files.
-Run "npm install" to download the dependency automatically.
+SongBird requires jsmidgen to be installed.
+Run "npm install" to download and install the dependency automatically.

 SongBird requires fluidsynth to be installed.
 On MacOS, this can be done using the command "brew install fluid-synth --with-libsndfile".
 For other